This is not the first time that these words have resonated on social networks or at the exit of a padel court.

 And it's Benjamin Tison who spoke first in a post on his Instagram page.

-The Ile-de-France did not hide his disappointment with the playing conditions that he considered “not worthy of a WPT”.
-Between the wind and the humidity which reigned on the island, one cannot deny that it would perhaps have been more judicious to play this tournament indoors rather than on semi-covered tracks… Finally, the zones of shade and sun, the gusts that made the ball move and the wet windows clearly did not allow the actors to play their best padel, which obviously suffers the public.
+The Parisian did not hide his disappointment about the playing conditions that he considered “not worthy of a WPT”.
+Between the wind and humidity that reigned on the island, we cannot deny that it would have been perhaps more judicious to play this tournament indoors rather than on semi-covered courts… Finally, the areas of shade and sun, the gusts that moved the ball and the wet windows clearly did not allow the actors to play their best padel, which obviously affected the public.

 Cordoba Open